Detroit Institute of Arts

 In 1971, the bequest of Anna Thomson Dodge’s collection of 18th-century European paintings, sculpture and decorative arts transformed this area of the collection to one of international standing.
 It contains rare French pieces made for the Russian imperial family, such as the pair of candelabra for Catherine the Great and an exquisite jewel box for Maria Fedorovna.
 A gift of money from Eleanor C. Ford in 1976 permitted the DIA to embark upon building a very different kind of collection: African art.
 Early acquisitions such as the Kongo Nail Figure and the Bamenda Throne were among the works that provided the foundation for a comprehensive, rich collection.
 Hawkins Ferry’s bequest of his collection of contemporary art in the late 1980s brought works by De Kooning, Kline, Rothko and Newman to an already strong area.

-At the same time, thanks to generous bequests of restricted endowments, DIA staff was able to add extraordinary pieces ranging from Church’s Cotapaxi to Fuseli’s Nightmare; from Ter Borch’s Lady at her Toilet to Rude’s modello, Marseillaise, made for the design of the Arc de Triomphe.
-Recent acquisitions include paintings by Whistler and (Albert) Moors as well as European and American paintings sculpture and decorative Arts pieces, African, Native American, and Islamic art.
-The department of Prints, Drawings and Photographs has extensive holdings in European and American work, including such icons as a Michelanglo study for the Sistine Chapel, Sheeler’s photograph Drive Wheels, and Durer’s Apocalypse.
+At the same time, thanks to generous bequests of restricted endowments, DIA staff was able to add extraordinary pieces ranging from Frederic Church’s Cotopaxi to Fuseli’s The Nightmare; from Ter Borch’s Lady at her Toilet to Rude’s Departure of the Volunteers (The Marseillaise), a model for the Arc de Triomphe design.
+Recent acquisitions include paintings by Whistler as well as European and American paintings, sculpture and decorative arts pieces, African, African American, Native American, and Islamic art.
+The department of Prints, Drawings and Photographs has extensive holdings in European and American work, including such icons as a Michelangelo study for the Sistine Chapel, Sheeler’s photograph Drive Wheels, and Durer’s Apocalypse.